openhab/openhabian/docs/openhabian.md

 #### Can I switch openHAB 2 and 3 via openHABian branches?

 openHABian installs the latest stable build of openHAB.
-The standard openHABian `openHAB3` and `main` branches will install the new openHAB version 3 and the old `stable` branch will install the old openHAB version 2.
+The standard openHABian `openHAB` and `main` branches will install the new openHAB version 4 and the old `openHAB3` and `stable` branch will install the old openHAB version 3 and 2, respectively.
 You can migrate between versions by selecting the corresponding 4X menu option.
 That should also result in an openHABian branch change.
 If you want to choose from stable, snapshot or milestone releases, please do so via `openhabian-config` tool (also menu 4X).